pandysong/blog/content/post/regmap.md

 In Linux kernel, if we will need to access I2C or SPI, we usually use the e.g. `struct i2c_client` to access the bus directly.
-Common target to access the I2C device is to access the registers, by either reading or writing.
+Common target to access the I2C device is to access the registers, for either reading or writing.

-`regmap` basically add another abstraction layer on top of `struct i2c_client` to make it easy to read and write registers.
+`regmap` basically adds another abstraction layer on top of `struct i2c_client` to make it easy to read or write registers.

-User just using `struct i2c_client` and `struct regmap_config` to construct a `struct regmap`, and then could use that to read and write register or only update masked bits in the register using `regmap_update_bits`.
+User could just use `struct i2c_client` and `struct regmap_config` to construct a `struct regmap`, and then use that to read and write register (or only update masked bits in the register using `regmap_update_bits`).
 All the common logic is configured in this regmap_config.

 Following section is from:
 https://opensourceforu.com/2017/01/regmap-reducing-redundancy-linux-code/